-Chemistry Department, Ain Shams University
+Faculty of Engineering, Ain Shams University

-I am interested in fundamental problems which enhances understanding of application problems.
+I am interested in fundamental problems which enhance understanding of application problems.
 I entertain collaborations with researchers from engineering departments and I greatly benefit from these interactions through open sharing of research information at all stages of the research process.
 I have coupled research with industrial applications and therefore consider myself an applied chemist, mainly related to interfacial science.
 Interfaces between solid and solid (magnetic materials), solid and gas (catalysis), solid and liquid (construction materials, scales, asphaltenes) are covered in the three areas of my work as briefly described below:

 1. Organometallic Chemistry (new magnetic materials and homogeneous catalysis).